thisiskseniab/personal-site/content/en/home/hero.md

 # Engineering manager.

 Hi, my name is Ksenia 👋

-I'm an engineering manager and an experienced senior software engineer based in Oakland, CA ✨
+I’m an engineering manager and an experienced senior software engineer based in San Francisco, CA ✨